delonyohan/deeplearn-agepred/README.md

 This application serves as a comprehensive demonstration of the end-to-end process of building and deploying a deep learning model for a real-world computer vision task.

-**Note on Gender Prediction:** This application does not predict gender.
-The UTKFace dataset includes gender labels, but this project focuses solely on age estimation.
-The CNN model mentioned in the project context is used for age prediction, not gender prediction.

 ## Model Performance Overview

 The performance of the two models was evaluated on the test set.
 The ResNet50 model significantly outperforms the custom CNN across all metrics.